Pan seared chicken breast is ready in less than 30 minutes and only requires chicken breast, butter, and chicken seasoning.

 For 1.5 lbs. of boneless skinless chicken breast, you’ll need about 1.5 tablespoons of chicken seasoning.

 Should I tenderize my chicken breast before cooking?

-The reason you should tenderize your chicken before pan frying is so that everything cooks evenly.
+We highly recommend using a meat tenderizer to pound your chicken to equal thickness throughout before pan frying.
+The reason we recommend this is to make sure it cooks evenly.
 Chicken breasts can vary in size; part of your chicken could be 2.5 inches thick and other parts could be 1 inch thick.